Azure/pixel_level_land_classification/evaluate.md

 1. Use the search bar along the top of the screen to search for the storage account you created earlier.
 Click on the correct result to load the storage account's overview pane.
 1. In the "Services" section, you will links labeled "Blobs" and "Files" inside of square bounding boxes.
 Click on "Blobs".
 1. A list of blob containers will be displayed.
 Click on the container named "blobfuse" created by this tutorial.
 1. A navigable directory structure will be displayed.
 You will find the output images from the evaluation job under the `evaluation_output` folder.

     You can download files by clicking on the filename and then clicking "Download" in the pane that appears at right.
+You can also use this interface to upload new files, e.g. if you would like to modify the code in our training and evaluation scripts.

 These extracted TIF images will each be ~12 MB in size and can be examined using a web browser (and most image/photo editing software).